-Our application process begins in the fall, with schools submitting their applications for participation in October.
+Our application process begins in the summer, with schools submitting their applications for participation in August.
 School applications are available on our website, along with a full list of eligibility criteria.
-Once school partners are selected, student application submission and selection occurs through March.
-Student applicants will be asked to provide understanding as to how this program will impact both themselves and their communities, and must demonstrate financial need to obtain full scholarship for the program.
-Partial scholarships may be considered for students that have less financial need.
+Once school partners are selected, student application submission and selection occurs.

 Travel and Program Logistics

 A: Currently, our trip offerings last approximately 2 weeks during the summer term.
 The program officially begins upon a student’s acceptance, with projects and preparations beginning in January prior to the summer program departure.

 A: The students travel with the school partner’s designated coordinator, whether that is a teacher or a representative from the school.
 We also require 1 chaperone for every 5 students, so schools may also elect to send other teachers, parents, or school administration along on our programs.